Team-Project25/Fortex-Website/README.md

 The project is built using the core three languages of web development:

-HTML
+HTML,
-CSS3
+CSS3,
-JavaScript
+JavaScript,

 Key Features

-Responsive Design.
+Responsive Design,

-Full-Screen Entry.
+Full-Screen Entry,

-Smooth Scrolling.
+Smooth Scrolling,

-Asynchronous Interaction.
+Asynchronous Interaction,

-Development Progress
+Development Progress.

 This repository is used to track the step-by-step progress of the development.
 Current Status: Initializing project structure and core styling.